 5 Mortgage Arrears Repossession Court FAQs

 Getting a court summons (officially called a “Civil Bill for Possession”) can be a very frightening experience for borrowers in mortgage arrears.
-What does everything on the letter mean?
+What does everything in the letter mean?
 Will I lose my home?

 Should I attend my court summons for repossession?

-Yes – it is extremely important to a borrower’s case that they attend all possession hearings.
-The first possession hearing will usually be adjourned (known as a practice adjourment).
-This means it will be postponed until a later date, which can be a few months.
-During this time, the borrower should be engaging with the lender to try reach an arrangement.
-The County Registrar, who is the Court Official hearing the case, will be aware of and can point borrowers in the direction of MABS to assist with this process.
+The first possession hearing will usually be adjourned (known as a practice adjournment).
+This means it will be postponed until a later date, which can be a few months down the line.
+During this time, the borrower should engage with the lender to try to reach an arrangement.
+The County Registrar, who is the Court Official hearing the case, will be aware of and direct borrowers to MABS to assist with this process.

 Are there free legal and professional supports at the repossession courts?